gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 The method of incrementing living neighbour count of a cell based on a neighbouring byte depends on which neighbour it is.
 For example in the byte above the current byte, each bit is neighbour to the corresponding bit in the current byte, as well as the bit one to the left, and the bit one to the right (diagonal adjacency counts as adjacency).
-In the byte which is down and to the left of the current byte, only the left-most bit need be considered, and it is only neighbour to the right-most bit of the current byte.
+In the byte which is down and to the left of the current byte, only the left-most bit need be considered.
+The cell represented by this bit is only adjacent to the right-most bit of the current byte.

 <div class="nes-3x3">
 {% image 3x3-2.png %}